cedmax/baas/README.md

 Will return content of the form 'By the blood of :Divinity! - :from'
 _e.g.: /blood/god/ced will return 'By the blood of God! - ced'_

+### /bloody/:divinity[/:from]
+Will return content of the form 'Bloody :Divinity! - :from'
+_e.g.: /blood/god/ced will return 'Bloody God! - ced'_

 ### /ohmy/:divinity[/:from]
 Will return content of the form 'Oh my fucking :Divinity'! - :from'
 _e.g.: /ohmy/lord/ced will return 'Oh my fucking Lord! - ced'_